ssorj/ssorj.github.io/_input/projects/plano.md

 Plano uses the global function namespace to provide shell-like direct access to common script operations.

- - At this point, this works for Posix, not Windows
- - The character encoding is always UTF-8, and all strings are treated as unicode
+ - The character encoding is always UTF-8, and all strings are treated as unicode.
- - Temporary files are cleaned up on exit
+ - Temporary files and directories are cleaned up on exit unless there was an error.
- - As a matter of philosophy, don't fuss, just do it; for instance, directories are generally created as needed
+ - As a matter of philosophy, Plano functions don't fuss, they just make it happen.
+For instance, directories are generally created as needed.
- - Don't be shy about talking about what you're doing on the console
+ - Plano isn't shy about talking about what it's doing on the console.

 ## Installation